 As a conclusion, while national culture does have a certain influence on intercultural communication, everybody is more complex than their nationality and it is always individuals engaging with one another in intercultural settings.

-Talking to friends, strangers and those in between
+Cross-cultural communication: talking to friends, strangers and those in between

 3) Task: My intercultural star